Experimental Designs for Multi-Item Multi-Period Inventory Control: Introduction

 \subsection{Related Works}

 \textbf{Experimental designs and bias analysis.} There is extensive research on experimental designs in two-sided marketplaces, such as \cite{pouget2019variance, holtz2020reducing, johari2022experimental, li2022interference, bajari2023experimental, dhaouadi2023price, harshaw2023design, bright2024reducing, masoero2024multiple, zhan2024estimating}.
-While our setting also exhibits a two-sided nature—product side and temporal side—it differs fundamentally from the demand and supply sides typically analyzed in two-sided marketplaces.
-Specifically, our two-sided structure is ``asymmetric," whereas the demand and supply sides in traditional marketplaces are generally ``symmetric" from the perspective of bias analysis.
+While our setting is also two-sided (product and temporal sides), it is ``asymmetric,'' unlike the ``symmetric'' demand and supply sides of traditional marketplaces. \citet{masoero2023efficient} adopts a similar view; we differ by systematically analyzing designs within the context of inventory control.

 Switchback experiments and temporal interference have been also widely studied in the literature; see, for example, \citet{glynn2020adaptive,hu2022switchback,bojinov2023design,xiong2023data,ni2023design,li2023experimenting,han2024population}.
 And some researchers are using reinforcement learning techniques to tackle this type of interference \citep{farias2022markovian,shi2023dynamic,chen2024experimenting}.
 Our work specifically focuses on inventory management, enabling us to characterize carryover effects and perform detailed bias analysis.
 Additionally, some studies address scenarios with irreversible treatment conditions, where items assigned to the treatment group cannot revert to the control group.
 In such cases, staggered rollout designs are used, gradually increasing the proportion of individuals in the treatment group. \citet{han2023detecting} and \citet{boyarsky2023modeling} developed statistical tests for interference in A/B testing with increasing allocation, while \citet{xiong2024optimal} analyzed this design and established optimality conditions for both non-adaptive and adaptive settings.